k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 ## Step 1 - Define Tables to be Filtered Out

-Before starting to create Broadway flows, define the tables that are filtered out by the Broadway template, which generates the **delete** and **load** flows.
+Before starting to create Broadway flows, define the tables that should be filtered out by the Broadway template, which generates the **delete** and **load** flows.
 The library includes settings for the following filtered auxiliary tables:

 ![image](images/11_tdm_impl_actor_1.PNG)